(Guest post from Donna Merrill Updated 5/23/2022)

 What Are Some Of The Better Ones?

-So, yes, tell your readers about the choices they can make.
+Tell your readers about the choices they can make.

 Even if you’re not an affiliate of all the alternative or competing products, you must be honest and let your readers know that they’re out there.